 Oxaloacetate, however, does not readily permeate through the mitochondrial membrane and thus requires conversion to a compound that could diffuse out of the mitochondria.
 This is achieved mainly by its conversion to malate, which readily passes through the mitochondrial membrane.
 In the cytoplasm, malate is reconverted to oxaloacetate.

-Oxaloacetate is then decarboxylated to form phosphoenolpyruvate (PEP) by phosphoenolpyruvate carboxylase and GTP.
+Oxaloacetate is then decarboxylated and phosphorylated to form phosphoenolpyruvate (PEP) by phosphoenolpyruvate carboxykinase (PEPCK) using GTP.
 The conversion of phosphoenolpyruvate (PEP) to fructose-1, 6-diphosphate is carried out by enzymes of glycolysis found in all tissues.

 4. Glycerol to Glucose